Maidenhead Norfolkians F.C.: Final merger

-The club was expected to re-join the local leagues after the First World War, but instead the Norfolkians merged with Maidenhead to form Maidenhead United.
-In a repeat of the previous moves to amalgamate, many on the Norfolkian side were unhappy with their role in the project, and after a season, a faction proposed once more to withdraw.
-However a further vote on continuing with the amalgamation was carried by a large majority, and the Norfolkian name continued only via the Maidenhead Norfolkian Cup.
+As with previous attempts at amalgamation, many on the Norfolkians' side were unhappy with their role in the project, and after one season, a faction once again proposed withdrawing.
+However, a further vote on continuing the amalgamation was carried by a large majority, and the Norfolkian name continued only through the Maidenhead Norfolkian Cup.
+Maidenhead F.C. was renamed Maidenhead United at the start of the 1920–21 season and has since played all of its home games at York Road.